 Specific complications of pregnancy that arise from a lack of sleep occur due to inflammation.

 Sleep deprivation is linked with an increased inflammatory response, an assessed biological pathway through which certain conditions develop, such as gestational hypertension and preeclampsia, as well as longer labor and need for cesarean delivery.
-A lack of sleep is also linked to postpartum depression.
+A lack of sleep is also linked to postpartum depression and other complications:

 A study published in November 2020 determined that shorter sleep duration and poorer sleep efficiency during pregnancy were associated with higher blood pressure, especially in the first trimester.